 The Qualified Charitable Distribution (QCD) is an excellent way to show your support for Concord Hospital Trust and receive tax benefits in return.
-As you plan your required minimum distributions (RMD) for this year, consider using your IRA account to make the most of your charitable giving.
+As you plan your required minimum distributions (RMD), consider using your IRA account to make the most of your charitable giving.
 You receive a tax benefit even if you take the standard deduction!

 It’s important to consider your tax situation before deciding whether to make a charitable contribution from your IRA.
 Be sure to share this gift plan with your financial advisor.